David Olsen (soccer)

-David Quinn Olsen (born February 5, 1996) is an American soccer player who currently plays for USL League One club Richmond Kickers.
+David Quinn Olsen (born February 5, 1996) is an American soccer player who is currently a free agent.

 Career

-Youth, College and Amateur
+Youth, college and amateur

 Olsen spent with youth career with the Crossfire Premier Academy and the Seattle Sounders FC Academy before signing a letter of intent to play college soccer at San Diego State University.
 In 2014, he made 19 appearances for the Aztecs and tallied seven goals and 1 assists.

 On March 30, 2015, it was announced that Olsen had decided to transfer to Seattle University.
 He made a total of 30 appearances for the Redhawks and tallied 20 goals and five assists.

 He also played in the Premier Development League for Seattle Sounders FC U-23.

 Professional

 On March 24, 2017, Olsen signed a professional contract with USL club Seattle Sounders FC 2.
 He made his professional debut two days later in a 2–1 defeat to Sacramento Republic.

 Following a break from the professional game due to injury, Olsen returned to playing with USL League One club Richmond Kickers announcing he'd joined ahead of their 2022 season.
+His contract was renewed for the 2023 season, but was released at the end of 2023 season.